oliviawestmacottssw/SSW.Rules.Content/rules/do-you-have-a-favicon-in-your-webpage/rule.md

 **
 This works for most websites, including ASPX WebForms, MVC and WordPress.

-We have        [SSW CodeAuditor](https://www.ssw.com.au/ssw/CodeAuditor/) and        [SSW LinkAuditor](https://www.ssw.com.au/ssw/LinkAuditor/) to check for this rule.​​
+We have        [SSW CodeAuditor](https://www.ssw.com.au/ssw/CodeAuditor/) and        [SSW LinkAuditor](https://www.ssw.com.au/ssw/LinkAuditor/) to check for this rule.